-“With major employers like Hazelwood Power Station and Carter Holt Harvey forced by city-centric Labor policy to close their doors, many young Gippslanders are struggling to get into the workforce,” Ms Bath said.
+“With major employers like Hazelwood Power Station and Carter Holt Harvey forced by city-centric Labor policy to close their doors, many young Gippslanders are struggling to get into the workforce,” she said.

 “We’ve also seen TAFE and training enrolments drop by thousands under Labor, courses being cut, and young people not getting that critical support at this important – and often daunting – time in their lives.”

-The Nationals Shadow Minister for Training, Skills and Apprenticeships and Shadow Minister for Young Victorians Steph Ryan said Labor had left young people to fend for themselves while it fought off the Greens on environmental and social issues in the city.
+Nationals Shadow Minister for Training, Skills and Apprenticeships and Shadow Minister for Young Victorian Steph Ryan said Labor had left young people to fend for themselves while it fought off the Greens on environmental and social issues in the city.

-“We’ve had report after report telling us that Labor is failing to properly fund the training sector,” Ms Ryan said.
+“We’ve had report after report telling us that Labor is failing to properly fund the training sector,” she said.

 “Labor needs to spend less time discussing ways of killing the Latrobe Valley’s energy industry and more time solving the very real regional jobs crisis it has created.”